John Kennedy, 6th Earl of Cassilis: Support of the Covenanters

 Perhaps in this hope, the king raised his hackles once more and indicated that his willingness to execute penal laws against the Catholics notwithstanding, he would not consent to annual reconstructions to the treaties with the Irish and would protect the Second Peace Treaty (1649) which had exempted Irish Catholics from the penal laws.
-Still, lacking anything more than moral support from his allies, Charles could only capitulate and, accordingly, on 28 April sent a private note to Cassilis promising "to insert the required form of words after his landing in Scotland if the Parliament should require him so to do", which Gardiner views as proof that the king was marvellously naïve in his understanding of the resolve of the Scottish lawmakers.
+Still, lacking anything more than moral support from his allies, Charles could only capitulate and, accordingly, on 28 April sent a private note to Cassillis promising "to insert the required form of words after his landing in Scotland if the Parliament should require him so to do", which Gardiner views as proof that the king was marvellously naïve in his understanding of the resolve of the Scottish lawmakers.

 On 1 May Charles signed a draft of his agreement with the commissioners, which is known in history as the Treaty of Breda.
 Satisfied, the commission invited Charles to Scotland on 29 May.